 - (8) An issuer may not omit or redact a provision of a type described in paragraph 9.3(4)(a), (b), or (c) of the Instrument.
 Paragraph 9.3(4)(c) of the Instrument provides that an issuer may not omit or redact "terms necessary for understanding the impact of the material contract on the business of the issuer".
-Terms that may be necessary for understanding the impact of the material contract on the business of the business of the issuer". - (a) the duration and nature of a patent, trademark, license, franchise, concession, or similar agreement; - (b) disclosure about related party transactions; - (c) contingency, indemnification, anti-assignability, take-or-pay clauses, or changeof-control clauses.
+Terms that may be necessary for understanding the impact of the material contract on the business of the issuer include the following: - (a) the duration and nature of a patent, trademark, license, franchise, concession, or similar agreement; - (b) disclosure about related party transactions; - (c) contingency, indemnification, anti-assignability, take-or-pay clauses, or change-of-control clauses.